phax/peppol-reporting/README.md

 ## Data collection

+Data collection needs to happen into your Access Point instances.

 The data for reporting needs to be collected in instances of class `PeppolReportingItem`.
 For each sent or received Peppol transmission, such a `PeppolReportingItem` needs to be collected, and persisted.

+To facilitate this collection, the submodule `peppol-reporting-api` exists.

 ## Data aggregation